WHAT YOU NEED TO KNOW:

 - Potassium iodide (KI) if obtained in advance

-- If you know people who have functional needs, make sure they mail in a Functional Needs card.
+- If you know people who have functional needs, make sure they complete the online Functional Needs form.
 This may include anyone with vision or hearing impairments, physical or mental disabilities, or someone who has no means of transportation.
-Please help them fill out the Functional Needs card and return it right away.
-You can also fill out the form online at www.bcsheriff.org.
+Please help them fill out the online Functional Needs form and submit it right away.
 We have an emergency team ready to help people reach safety.
-If you know someone who is vision impaired or has difficulty reading, please assist them with the information in this calendar.
-Help display it in a visible location if others need it to assist the person with functional needs

 For anyone who might need special help in an emergency

-Tune to one of these radio or TV stations for emergency information.
+When you receive an IPAWS or B-WARN! alert, tune to one of these radio or TV stations for emergency information.
 All call letters are accurate at the time of printing.
 All stations are on the air 24 hours.
 Check your cable or satellite provider for your channel lineup.

 Follow all broadcast instructions promptly.
-T He radio or TV announcer will tell you what actions you should take, if any.
+The radio or TV announcer will tell you what actions you should take, if any.

 AM Radio